KFUPM-OSC/.github/README.md

 * [PMM](https://github.com/0ss/PlanMyMonth) - PlanMyMonth is web-based application that allow you to plan your projects & tasks for the month easy.
 * [GRADUATE PLAN](https://github.com/mohsowa/GRADUATEPLAN) - An extension that helps students in universities create their graduate plan.
 * [Umrah+ app](https://github.com/TheAhmedSaeed/Umrah-Flutter) - An app that helps pilgrims perform when peroforming Umrah.
+* [Media Club website](https://github.com/Mzaien/MediaClub/) - A JAMStack website for the Media Club at KFUPM.